jarimo97/ngx-jacobo-library/README.md

 # ngx-jacobo-library

-How to build a new library in the git repo :
+How to build a new library in the git repo ngx-jacobo-library:

 1- Create a workspace: